AlejandroGiner/Lux-in-Tenebris/README.md

 - [Straits added in the lesser antilles, the bahamas, Gibraltar, Baleares, Canarias, Manhattan-Connecticut and Venezuela.](#4)

-- Readded Persia and Khorasan wastelands removed in BT 9.0.
+- Readded Persia and Khorasan wastelands removed in BT.

+- 6 new technology groups: Persian, Japanese, Korean, Malay, Indochinese and Polynesian.

-- Expanded dynamic province naming for several cultures, including south east Asia, Andalusí and Castilian.
+- Expanded dynamic province naming for several cultures, including south east Asia, Andalusí, Sicilian and Castilian.

-- New national ideas to several nations that previously used generic ideas.
+- New national ideas to dozens of nations that previously used generic ideas.

 - 13 new trade goods, including amaranth, rubber or fruit.

+- 2 or more price change events for each one of the aforementioned new trade goods.
+Adjusted old price change events to support the new trade goods.

 - Removed Lisbon and Tripoli trade nodes.

-- Tweaks on several provinces development around eastern europe.
+- Added Korea trade node.

-- Several Center of trade additions around the world.
+- Dozens Center of trade additions around the world.

 - Removed several governments reforms and types for Ireland and related from BT.